 Survivorship bias results when certain constituents are removed from an index.
 This often results from the closure of funds due to poor performance, "blow ups," or other such events.
 As such, this bias typically results in performance being skewed higher.
 As noted, hedge fund index performance biases can result in positive or negative skew.
 However, it would appear that the skew is more often positive.
-While it is diffcult to quantify the efects precisely, investors should be aware that idiosyncratic factors may be giving hedge fund index returns an artifcial "lift" or upwards bias.
+While it is difcult to quantify the efects precisely, investors should be aware that idiosyncratic factors may be giving hedge fund index returns an artificial "lift" or upwardsbias.

 Hedge Funds of Funds and many funds of funds are private investment vehicles restricted to certain qualifed private and institutional investors.
 They are often speculative and include a high degree of risk.
 Investors can lose all or a substantial amount of their investment.
 They may be highly illiquid, can engage in leverage and other speculative practices that may increase volatility and the risk of loss, and may be subject to large investment minimums and initial lockups.
 They involve complex tax structures, tax-inefcient investing and delays in distributing important tax information.
 Categorically, hedge funds and funds of funds have higher fees and expenses than traditional investments, and such fees and expenses can lower the returns achieved by investors.
 Funds of funds have an additional layer of fees over and above hedge fund fees that will ofset returns.
-An investment in an exchange-traded fund involves risks similar to those of investing in a broadly based portfolio of equity securities traded on an exchange in the relevant securities market, such as market fuctuations caused by such factors as economic and political developments, changes in interest rates and perceived trends in stock and bond prices.
+An investment in an exchange-traded fund involves risks similar to those of investing in a broadly based portfolio of equity securities traded on an exchange in the relevant securities market, such as market fuctuations caused by such factors as economic and political developments, changes in interest rates and perceived trends in stoke and bond prices.
 An investment in a target date portfolio is subject to the risks attendant to the underlying funds in which it invests, in these portfolios the funds are the Consulting Group Capital Market funds.
 A target date portfolio is geared to investors who will retire and/or require income at an approximate year.
-The portfolio is managed to meet the investor's goals by the pre-established year or "target date."
-A target date portfolio will transition its invested assets from a more aggressive portfolio to a more conservative portfolio as the target date draws closer.
-An investment in the target date portfolio is not guaranteed at any time, including, before or after the target date is reached.
-Managed futures investments are speculative, involve a high degree of risk, use significant leverage, are generally illi
+The portfolio is managed to meet the investor's goals by the pre-established year or "target date portfolio is not guaranteed at any time, including, before or after the target date is reached.
+Managed futures investments are speculative, involve a high degree of risk, use significant leverage, are generally illiquid, have substantial charges, subject investors to conficts of interest, and are suitable only for the risk capital portion of an investors.
+Rebalancing does not protect against a loss

-Asset allocation and diversification do not assure a proft or protect against loss in declining financial markets.
-Past performance is no quarantee of future results.
+Asset allocation and diversifcation do not assure a proft or protect against loss in declining fnancial markets.
+Past performance is no guarantee of future results.
 Actual results may vary.